mattm1346/Battleship/README.md

 **Clearer Boards**

+Overall, I'm pleased that the game works well.
+I would like to adjust both the boards so that they are clearer as it can be quite confusing which board is the player's and which is the computers.

+**Clear Rules**

+I feel that the rules and description of How to Play is quite short.
+However, adding to the rules could make the app too text heavy which could dismay users before they start the app.

 # Technology used

 The two websites below were very useful for learning materials.
 [Stack overflow](https://stackoverflow.com/) is a forum website where users post problems with their code and recieve input from the community.